Budget 2017: Now is the time for tax reform

 - Dry Dog Food: Choosing the Perfect Life Stage for Your Dog

-- Nearly HALF of Galaxy Note 7s have been returned in the US as Samsung ships 500,000 replacements – but some customers asked for a refund
+- Nearly HALF of Galaxy Note 7s have been returned in the US as Samsung ships 500,000 replacements – but some customers asked for a refund.

 Higher Rate of Tax

-Looking at international comparisons, Ireland is very unusual in applying the higher tax rate at a relatively low income.
+Looking at international comparisons, Ireland is unusual in applying the higher tax rate at a relatively low income.
 The IMF has argued: “This places a large tax burden on middle-income households, undermines female labor-force participation, creates welfare traps for low-skilled workers, and discourages high-skilled worker migration to Ireland.”
 To do anything meaningful to deal with this issue will take more resources than will be available unless there are countervailing increases in other taxes.
 In other words, we need tax reform rather than mere tax reduction.

 The cost of widening the income tax standard rate band is substantial.
 An increase in the €500 (1.5 percent) band for single people (€1,000 for married) would cost €109 million in a full year.
 Where might the resources be found?
-OECD research has found that corporate taxes are the most harmful for growth, followed by personal income taxes and consumption taxes.
+OECD research has found that corporate taxes are the most harmful to growth, followed by personal income taxes and consumption taxes.
 Recurrent taxes on the immovable property appear to have the least impact.
-“A revenue-neutral growth-oriented tax reform would, therefore, be to shift part of the revenue base from income taxes to less distortive taxes such as recurrent taxes on immovable property or consumption.”
+“A revenue-neutral growth-oriented tax reform would, therefore, shift part of the revenue base from income taxes to less distortive taxes such as recurrent taxes on immovable property or consumption.”

 Property Tax

-Some increase in the rate of local property tax is also justified compared to the property tax levels in other countries.
+Some increase in the local property tax rate is also justified compared to the property tax levels in other countries.
 The evaluation of self-assessed property values, used to calculate local property tax (LPT) liabilities, was due in 2016 but has been delayed by three years to November 2019.
 Given that property taxes are below the EU average, an increase in the standard rate of LPT from 0.18 percent should be considered.